Measure brand love and customer value in SAP Marketing Cloud using a RFE-based score

-Welcome to the blog post of the Expert Services Marketing Practice.
+Welcome to the blog posts of the SAP CX Services Marketing Practice.

-We are happy to share our experience with you around Marketing Integration, Analytics, and Business Technology.
+We are happy to share with you our experience around Marketing Business, Technology and Analytics.

-You want to see more blogs from Expert Services?
-Click here
+You want to see more blogs from us?
+Click here.

 This blog will outline an implementation of a complex heuristic score based on a variation of the industry-proven RFM (recency, frequency, monetary) model.